walkerchi/ETHz-RS/meeting/2023-11-27/README.md

 [Control Transformer: Robot Navigation in Unknown Environments through PRM-Guided Return-Conditioned Sequence Modeling](https://arxiv.org/pdf/2211.06407.pdf)

+Advantage :

+- effect in complex  environment (for policy)

+Limitation :

+- assume encoders are correct, and use that to compute the error

 encoders and IMU are used to calculate current position $x_t$
 $$